 A review of the CIPD: ‘Health & Wellbeing in the Workplace Report 2020'

-Many employers aren’t addressing the deeper organisational factors that are having an adverse impact on people’s workplace mental health.
+Many employers aren’t addressing the deeper organisational factors that adversely impact people’s mental health & wellbeing in the workplace.

-The role of leadership within organisations was also highlighted, with an emphasis on ensuring that employee well-being is taken seriously and further integrated in line manager training and guidance.
+The role of leadership within organisations was also highlighted, emphasising ensuring that employee well-being is taken seriously and further integrated into a line manager’s training and guidance.
 For example, heavy workloads and ‘management style’ are once again the top two causes of stress at work.
-A huge proportion of respondents (86%) cite the inability to switch off in out of work hours as the main negative impact of technology on employee well-being.
+A huge proportion of respondents (86%) cite the inability to switch off outside of work hours as the main negative impact of technology on employee mental health & wellbeing in the workplace.

-There are various methods and tools available to employers, which Onebright can help with.
-An effective well-being programme needs to be specific and based on employee needs, but there are some elements that are prerequisites for success in any organisation.
+There are various methods and tools available to employers that Onebright can help with.
+An effective well-being programme needs to be specific and based on employee needs, but some elements are prerequisites for success in any organisation.

 This includes a senior team that makes a serious and visible commitment to health and well-being.
 It also means placing good people management at the heart of well-being, ensuring that managers build healthy relationships with their teams and have the courage and competence to support employee mental health.